Team Red, White & Blue: Partnerships

 Team RWB maintains long-standing corporate partnerships, notably with Starbucks (since 2015, programming & fundraising during Veterans Day and Military Appreciation Month).

 In March 2014, Team RWB announced a partnership with Nike, whereby Nike would serve as the official sportswear supplier for Team RWB.
 As part of this collaboration, Nike announced that it would provide Dri-Fit sports shirts for Team RWB members.

 A key element of the collaboration was that every new veteran who joins Team RWB will receive a Team RWB shirt produced by Nike.

 The leadership of Team RWB expressed that their vision of mobilising veterans and engaging them in local communities aligns well with Nike's philosophy that 'everyone is an athlete'.

 Finances and governance

 As a tax-exempt non-profit organization, Team Red White & Blue, Inc. is listed in public databases.
 In the 2021 financial year, they generated revenue of approximately £5.70 million and had net assets of £5.61 million.
+Revenues for the 2025 financial year were over $9.78 million and total assets were $14.9 million.

 Charity Navigator, a non-profit and independent evaluation platform that rates charities (non-profits) on transparency, financial responsibility and effectiveness, awarded Team Red White & Blue, Inc. a 4-star rating.